7 Things You May Not Know About St. Patrick’s Day, From Ancient Traditions to Strange Celebrations

 Stories of St. Patrick, seen here depicted in stained glass in Montreal's St. Patrick's Basilica, date back to the fifth century and are rich in history and metaphor.
 Photo: aleroy4 / Getty Images

 Thanks to the festivities that surround St. Patrick’s Day, the saint behind the celebrations is one of the most recognizable in the world.
 Still, a number of misconceptions about his life remain.
-To start, St. Patrick isn’t Irish, he was never canonized by a pope and his name isn’t even Patrick.
+To start, St. Patrick wasn’t Irish, was never canonized by a pope and his name wasn’t even Patrick.

 So whether you celebrate the occasion as a holy feast day, an opportunity to honour the richness of Irish culture and heritage, or simply as an excuse to wear plastic green hats adorned with shamrocks and chug Guinness, read on for seven fascinating facts that you might not know about St. Patrick’s Day.